jrpotter/notebook/notes/operating_systems/processes.md

 %%ANKI
 Basic
 The number of logical control flows of a computer corresponds to what?
-Back: The number of individual processes running on the computer.
+Back: The number of individual threads running on the computer.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1752201359194-->
 END%%